Thileepan-Ilankumaran/eth_swap/README.md

 # Instant ERC-20 Swap DEX
 ## Procedure to clone

 1. Clone this repository and type `npm install` to initialize repository.
 Install Node Js if not preinstalled.
+Add yarn by `npm install --global yarn`
 2. Download and add following pre-requisites